 The majority probably only have a smattering of points in them, if any.
 Most people don’t need to track all of those accounts, but it is useful to store all their logins and have balances checked centrally.

-Our ‘everyday’ accounts that need tracking are probably similar to yours, being Qantas, Velocity, and flybuys.
+Our ‘everyday’ accounts that need tracking include Qantas, Velocity, and flybuys.
 The next in the list might be things like AAdvantage and KrisFlyer and your car rental company of choice, or maybe a few hotel programs.

-For the purposes of this exercise, and to try and work out which is the ‘best’ points tracker, we looked at the common loyalty trackers as a baseline requirement.
-From those programs, we hand-picked the three that we feel are best suited for Aussies (lots of them are targeted for people living in the USA).
+For the purposes of this exercise, we looked at the common loyalty trackers as a baseline requirement.
+From those programs, we hand-picked the three that we feel are best suited for Aussies, as most are otherwise targeted at people residing within the US.

-Here’s the breakdown, with deeper analysis below the table:
+Here’s our quick breakdown, with deeper analysis later on:

 |Tripit Pro||AwardWallet||App in the Air|